POMATOpl/cpp-docs.pl-pl/docs/mfc/reference/cmfctoolbarimages-class.md

 ### <a name="parameters"></a>Parametry

-*dblImageSkas*<br/>
+*dblImageScale*<br/>
-Współczynnik skali.
+Współczynnik skalowania.

 ### <a name="return-value"></a>Wartość zwracana

-PRAWDA, jeśli rozmiar zostanie przesunie się pomyślnie; w przeciwnym razie FALSE.
+PRAWDA, jeśli zmiana rozmiaru powiodła się; w przeciwnym razie FALSE.

 ### <a name="remarks"></a>Uwagi